 Why Detox Is Just the Beginning

 If you’re wondering if detox is right for you, it’s important to know that getting sober is just the first step in a comprehensive alcohol addiction treatment plan.
-Without the proper mental health care that addresses the root of your addictive behaviors, you run the risk of relapse.
-Additionally, although you’ve likely made a lot of progress on your alcohol withdrawal timeline, you may still experience mild symptoms of alcohol withdrawal syndrome, such as mood changes and cravings.
+Without the proper mental health care that addresses the root of your addictive behaviors, you run the risk of relapse.ย

-Here are several ways that recovery efforts will continue, even after youโve received alcohol withdrawal treatment and have been discharged from a professional detox program.
+Here are several considerations that support the notion that recovery is a lifelong journey, even after youโve received alcohol withdrawal treatment and have been discharged from a professional detox program.ย ย ย

 Understanding the recovery continuum